oschlieb/comms-router/docs/ManageDBMigrations.md

 ## Create diff with changes
 Generate changeSet(s) with the difference between two given databases.
 In this example we will create an additional database names `comms_router_dev`.

-**Note** Prerequisite for this task is to have an identical database with the new changes.
+**Note:** Prerequisite for this task is to have an identical database with the new changes.

 1. Create new database.